rmwferguson/markdown-cv/index.md

 ## Other resposibiltys and commities

-* Athena Swan Committee, School of Biological Sciences, Essex University.
+* Athena Swan Committee, School of Biological Sciences (Essex University)
-* Early Career Researcher Committee, School of Biological Sciences, Essex University.
+* Early Career Researcher Committee, School of Biological Sciences (Essex University)
+* Grant Reviewing
+*	Supervision of undergraduate and MSc students in the lab and field
+*	Grant writing
+*	Organising group seminar series at Essex University

 ## Journal Referee